not-midozayn/AirbnbBackup/README.md

    ### in the Airbnb-Backend\WebApplication1\appsettings.json you will need to adjust some values
    - connection string
    - EmailSettings
+   - add the stripe values similar to the ext file at Additional Files\Stripe Secrets.txt you can get the secret key and the publishable key from your stripe account, and you can get the webhook secret after you set up payment Gateway
+   # Payment Gateway
+   - open cmd
+   - Type stripe listen --forward-to https://localhost:7200/api/payment/webhook
+   - copy the webhook code and paste it in the appsettings.json file
+   - go to this file Airbnb-Frontend\src\environments\environment.ts and also edit the publishable key

    # Email Configuration
    the hash in the database is the same and it represents the following password "Password@1"